 Computers and other devices can talk to each other, but computers on their own can only handle so much information; if you tried to host all of, say, Google on a single server, it’s simply not possible without a server bigger than your average house.
 Computers can talk to each other in networks through various means of connection.
 This connection can be crucial to your operations as a company, or to how fast you can get that cat video to buffer at home.
-Firstly, for those people unfamiliar with the basic concepts of connectivity and networking; we offer a little primer (you veterans may skip ahead a section if you’d like).
+Firstly, for those people unfamiliar with the basic concepts of connectivity and networking; we offer a little primer.

 Computers are intelligent things, insofar as they can handle a great deal of information, but they’re limited by the amount of information a hard drive can hold.
 This is where networks come in, the concept to get two (or more) devices to share the information they hold.
 When these computers are connected, they can share information, but the method of connection itself dictates how fast information can be transferred and how far that information can be transferred.
 A common type of connection you may have heard of is Ethernet.
 Ethernet is a type of cable (usually a thick, white or blue cable with a white/clear jack) that runs from the back of most devices into whatever provides your network capabilities (likely a router).
 An Ethernet cable works very much like a highway; you have one centralized avenue for information to travel (that’s the cable itself) with multiple small “driveways” so information can leave its host device to travel on this “highway” (the “driveways” are the Ethernet ports).
 Information can then flow more or less freely between devices.
 Once that occurs, you have your network.
 Another common connection for computers is one you most likely experience everyday: Wi-Fi.
-Wi-Fi is not the magical internet particle that the gods of the web have bestowed upon the common folk, despite how people think (or don’t think) of it.
 Wi-Fi, at its’ core, is data transfer via radio waves.
 Wi-Fi is different than Ethernet insofar as the data transfer is typically slower, but the lack of cables and maintenance means more reliability and ease of use, though it is less secure.
 Trading ability for convenience, though certain advancements in Wi-Fi have recently allowed for transmission speeds approaching (but not matching) Ethernet cables.
 Fiber optics are a newer transmission type with incredible transmission speed, though they are very fragile due to their glass cables, and much more expensive than other options.
 The basics of how they work is: in lieu of radio waves to transmit data, fiber optics use light, allowing incredibly fast transmission speed.

 Why does connection matter?

 It seems like a silly question, but for many people how they have a connection is irrelevant as long as they have one.
-Largely, people are satisfied to be connected and don’t think about things like network speed; if something is accessing slowly, it must be an issue with my provider/computer!
-This is not always the case, though.
+Largely, people are satisfied to be connected and don’t think about things like network speed.
 Sometimes your Wi-Fi signal may be blocked by a wall (older buildings may have block walls or cement ceilings which can result in poor signal), or your Ethernet cable might not be connected on both ends.
 This all seems trivial until you’re attempting to pull a crucial document off a networked server and it won’t download.
 Or consider a skype meeting across continents to ensure a deal goes smoothly and the video keeps failing.
 Most modern companies use computer networking in some way; advertisement via website, grouped workstations, usage of cloud servers; these all require an internet connection, and it can make a real, monetary difference to know the difference between your provider having an issue or a poor signal because someone installed your router behind a brick wall.
 You should also be careful when accessing public wireless.
 Typically places like Starbucks will have an unencrypted free public Wi-Fi; you should be careful on these networks and avoid using anything that requires a password: email, banking, and shopping to name a few.
 These networks are easy prey for people looking to intercept personal information.
 The internet is not the quiet, gentle place it once was.